 “It’s hard to flare liquid propane in a tank that has been water injected.”

-Auto-refrigerated propane mixed with water in your system means that your lines and/or flare will lock up and need to be thawed before you can continue, but there is an easy remedy.
-You must remove the water prior to flaring operations.
-During our class evolutions (Propane Response – 101 to Advanced Tactics[ii]) we must remove the water that was just pumped in.
-We’ve done this for years at every class with multiple evolutions.
-If you do it correctly you’ll never freeze a line or your flare.
+As propane and water sit in the tank, both maintain the same temperature.
+But when you open a valve and allow the two to flow together, the propane will start to auto-refrigerate causing the water to freeze.
+When this happens, your system will lock up and need to be thawed before you can continue.
+But there’s an easy remedy, you must remove the water prior to flaring operations.
+During our water injection training program, we must remove the water that was just pumped in prior to the next evolution.
+We’ve done this for years at every class, time after time with no freeze ups.
+If you do it correctly, you’ll never freeze a line or your flare.

 So, then the question is how do we do it correctly?

 The first issue is managing where the water starts to freeze.
 It’s really quite easy, first maintain full tank pressure to the release point.
-Next, have nothing beyond the release point that can trap the water and any created ice blocking the flow (I recommend the use of a ball valve).
-Also, it’s best to reduce the distance that the propane and water must travel together as much as possible.
-Depending on your location it may be necessary to utilize a handline to disperse propane vapors during this operation.
+Next, have nothing beyond the release point that can trap the water and create ice blocking the flow, I recommend the use of a ball valve.
+As long as you can maintain tank pressure, you can bleed the water at the most distant end of your hose, even next to your flare.
+If the tip freezes up thaw it with your hand line.
+Then, utilize the handline to disperse any propane vapors prior to igniting your flare.

 - Slowly release/vent the water in the tank to the atmosphere.

-Once all the water has been vented to atmosphere it will be safe to connect your flare lines and begin your liquid flaring operation.
-As I stated above, it’s really quite easy.
+Once all the water has been vented to the atmosphere it will be safe to connect your flare and begin your liquid flaring operation.
+As I stated above, it’s quite easy.
 But if you do lock up your system just thaw everything and start again.